oktadev/okta-blog/_source/_posts/2019-12-17-react-sass.md

 import './App.scss';
 ```

 The React scripts installed by the `create-react-app` command use webpack to compile and package everything.
 By default, they also install the module loaders for `.scss` files.
-By change the import above, everything should now work out of the box without any further configuration.
+By changing the import above, everything should now work out of the box without any further configuration.
 Simply run the following command and your perfectly styled calculator will be available on `http://localhost:3000`.

 ```bash
 npm start